garysplay/sourcemod/README.md

 6. DX11 support.

 # Current win64 state
-CAN load a map but still very buggy (sound is broken atm).
+CAN load a map but still very buggy (everything is working fine except sound).